A description of the kallisto pipeline has been provided for you below.

 kallisto index -i GRCh38.idx Homo_sapiens.GRCh38.cdna.all.fa

-: Output filenameKallisto index produces an indexed transcriptome file
+-i: Output filenameKallisto index produces an indexed transcriptome file

 Kallisto can perform quantification using either single-end or paired-end fastq files.